Manusosy/LipaSasa/README.md

-# ChapaPay - FinTech SaaS Platform
+# LipaSasa - FinTech SaaS Platform

-**ChapaPay** is a comprehensive SaaS platform that enables SMEs and freelancers in Kenya to collect payments easily via M-Pesa Paybill/Till, Airtel Money, and card payments.
+**LipaSasa** is a comprehensive SaaS platform that enables SMEs and freelancers in Kenya to collect payments easily via M-Pesa Paybill/Till, Airtel Money, and card payments.
 Built for simplicity and efficiency, ChapaPay bridges the gap between traditional payment methods and modern business needs.

 ## 🚀 What is ChapaPay?